PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 ## Store Confirmation

-Stores the message of a JavaScript confirmation dialog in a variable for later access.
+Stores the message of a confirmation dialog in a variable for later access.

 ### Usage